-To receive credit for the responses you submit with iClicker, you must register by the drop/add deadline, (September 2, 2016).
+To receive credit for the responses you submit with iClicker, you must register by January 30th September 21).
 Students who register after this time will not receive credit.

-Register your clicker within bcourses only
+Register your clicker within bCourses only

-You must register your clicker within our bcourses site.
+You must register your clicker within our bCourses site.
 Do not register your clicker on iclicker.com: if you do, our staff will not be able to match your responses with your name and you will not receive credit.